Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Results

-Cross-dataset evaluation from Icentia11k training to LTAFDB testing reveals exceptional generalization capabilities, with the 30-epoch model achieving a macro-AUROC of 0.9767 (+5.5\% over single-epoch).
-Most notably, AF specificity improves from 0.718 (single-epoch) to 0.9884 (20 epochs), representing a dramatic 37.6\% increase that substantially reduces false positive burden.
-AF detection shows improvement from the single-epoch baseline (AF: 0.9427 to 0.9748, +3.4\%), demonstrating that the temporal patterns learned from Icentia11k's diverse population effectively generalize to detect atrial fibrillation in LTAFDB's AF-focused dataset.
-The consistently high performance across the multi-epoch range mirrors the stability patterns observed in ID evaluation, suggesting that the optimal temporal window characteristics are robust across different dataset domains and patient populations.
+Cross-dataset evaluation from Icentia11k training to LTAFDB testing reveals robust generalization capabilities, with the 30-window model achieving a macro-AUROC of 0.9767 (+5.5\% over single-window).
+Most notably, AF specificity improves from 0.718 (single-window) to 0.9884 (20 windows), representing a dramatic 37.6\% increase that substantially reduces false positive burden.
+AF detection shows improvement from the single-window baseline (AF: 0.9427 to 0.9748, +3.4\%), demonstrating that the temporal patterns learned from Icentia11k's diverse population effectively generalize to detect atrial fibrillation in LTAFDB's AF-focused dataset.
+The consistently high performance across the multi-window range mirrors the stability patterns observed in the ID evaluation, suggesting that the optimal temporal window characteristics are robust across different dataset domains and patient populations.